Kludex/python-template/{{ cookiecutter.project_slug }}/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the {{ cookiecutter.license }} license.